 Star Trek VI: The Undiscovered Country (1991) – “The Vulcans have a proverb: Only Nixon can go to China.”
 The last cinematic tour of duty for the original bridge crew of the Starship Enterprise reunites the cast with director Nicholas Meyer (The Wrath of Kahn) and sends them where no man has gone before: into the Klingon empire to broker a peace treaty.
 So Admiral Kirk, the Klingons’ greatest human nemesis, is framed for murder and sent to the worst prison planet in the galaxy, and Spock leads the fight to uncover the conspiracy and save the peace.
 Christopher Plummer is a Shakespeare-quoting Klingon war hero (who likes to quote the Bard in the original Klingon), David Warner is a Klingon ambassador whose efforts threaten generations of antagonism, and Christian Slater and Next Generation co-star Michael Dorn have cameo-like appearances.

-Jumping ahead to Star Trek: Insurrection (1998), the ninth film in the feature film franchise, the series has been firmly taken over by the crew of the Next Generation.
-They spring into action to defend a peaceful planet that turns out to be the intergalactic answer to the fountain of youth, and the bad guys (led by F. Murray Abraham under a silly-putty mask) are willing to commit genocide to plunder its properties.
-Guest stars Donna Murphy and Anthony Zerbe join the crew (Patrick Stewart as Captain Jean-Luc Picard, Brent Spiner, LeVar Burton, Michael Dorn, Gates McFadden, and Marina Sirtis) for this big screen voyage.
+Star Trek: Insurrection (1998) – The Next Generation crew spring into action to defend a peaceful planet that turns out to be the intergalactic answer to the fountain of youth, and the bad guys (led by F. Murray Abraham under a silly-putty mask) are willing to commit genocide to plunder its properties.
+Guest stars Donna Murphy and Anthony Zerbe join the crew for this big screen voyage.